-Madera County Department of Behavioral Health Services may put some limits on your choice of providers.
-When you first start receiving specialty mental health services you can request that Madera County Department of Behavioral Health Services provide you with an initial choice of at least for one.

-275-9779.
-You can get a list in writing or by mail if you ask two providers.
-Madera County Department of Behavioral Health Services must also allow you to change providers.
-If you ask to change providers, Madera County Department of Behavioral Health Services must allow you to choose between at least two providers to the extent possible.
+The mental health plan may put some limits on your choice of providers.
+When you first start receiving specialty mental health services you can request that your mental health plan provide you with an initial choice of at least two providers.
+Your mental health plan must also allow you to change providers.
+If you ask to change providers, the mental health plan must allow you to choose between at least two providers to the extent possible.

-Madera County Department of Behavioral Health Services is responsible to ensure that you have timely access to care and that there are enough providers close to you to make sure that you can get the mental health treatment services covered by Madera County Department of Behavioral Health Services if you need them.
-Sometimes Madera County Department of Behavioral Health Services' contracted providers choose to no longer provide specialty mental health services.
-Providers of Madera County Department of Behavioral Health Services may no longer contract with Madera County Department of Behavioral Health Services, or no longer accepts Medi-Cal specialty mental health services patients on their own or at the request of Madera County Department of Behavioral Health Services.
-When this happens, Madera County Department of Behavioral Health Services must make a good faith effort to give written notice to each person who was receiving specialty mental health services from the provider.
+Your mental health plan is responsible to ensure that you have timely access to care and that there are enough providers close to you to make sure that you can get the mental health treatment services covered by the mental health plan if you need them.

-The notice to the beneficiary shall be provided 30 calendar days prior to the effective date of the termination or 15 calendar days after Madera County Department of Behavioral Health Services knows the provider will stop working.
-When this happens, Madera County Department of Behavioral Health Services must allow you to continue receiving services from the provider who left Madera County Department of Behavioral Health Services, if you and the provider agree.
+Sometimes mental health plan's contracted providers choose to no longer provide specialty mental health services.
+Providers of the mental health plan may no longer contract with the mental health plan, or no longer accepts Medi-Cal specialty mental health services patients on their own or at the request of the mental health plan.
+When this happens, the mental health plan must make an effort to give written notice to each person who was receiving specialty mental health services from the provider.
+The notice to the beneficiary shall be provided 30 calendar days prior to the effective date of the termination or 15 calendar days after the mental health plan knows the provider will stop working.
+When this happens, your mental health plan must allow you to continue receiving services from the provider who left the mental health plan, if you and the provider agree.
 This is called "continuity of care" and is explained below.

-Can I Continue To Receive Services From My Current Provider?
+Can I Continue to Receive Services from My Current Provider?

-If you are already receiving mental health services from a Medi-Cal managed care plan, you may continue to receive care from that provider even if you receive mental health services from your Madera County Department of

-Behavioral Health Services provider, as long as the services are coordinated between the providers and the services are not the same.
+If you are already receiving mental health services from a managed care plan, you may continue to receive care from that provider even if you receive mental health services from your mental health plan provider, as long as the services are coordinated between the providers and the services are not the same.

-In addition, if you are already receiving specialty mental health services from another mental health plan, managed care plan, or an individual Medi-Cal provider, you may request "continuity of care" so that you can stay with your current provider, for up to 12 months, under certain conditions including, but not limited to, all of following:

-- You have an existing relationship with the provider you are requesting; - You need to stay with your current provider to continue ongoing treatment or because it would hurt your mental health condition to change to a new provider; - The provider is qualified and meets Medi-Cal requirements; and - The provider agrees to Madera County Department of Behavioral Health Services' requirements for contracting with the Plan.
+In addition, if you are already receiving specialty mental health services from another mental health plan, managed care plan, or an individual Medi-Cal provider, you may request "continuity of care" so that you can stay with your current provider, for up to 12 months.
+You may wish to request continuity of care if you need to stay with your current provider to continue your ongoing treatment or because it would cause serious harm to your mental health condition to change to a new provider.
+Your continuity of care request may be granted if the following is true: